Factoring Techniques#

 \[6x^2 + 7x - 5 = (2x-1)(3x+5)\]

-After factoring a polynomial, it’s always a good idea to check your work by expanding the product using the distributive property of multiplication and/or the FOIL method:
+After factoring a polynomial, it’s always a good idea to check our work by expanding the product and making sure we get back what we started with.

 \[\begin{align*} (2x-1)(3x+5) &= (2x)(3x) + (2x)(5) + (-1)(3x) + (-1)(5) && \text{FOIL}\\ &= 6x^2 + 10x - 3x - 5 && \text{simplify}\\ &= 6x^2 + 7x -5 && \text{combine like terms} \end{align*}\]